 Two approaches were taken to evaluate the consequences of achieving alternative candidate TRP depletion levels within this analysis.
-The first was that used in previous analyses, with equal proportional changes in purse seine effort and longline catch from baseline levels to achieve the candidate TRPs.
-The second reflected the adoption of CMM 2022-01 and potential implications for future purse seine effort levels (bigeye, yellowfin and skipjack) and for bigeye, specifically the adoption of CMM 2023-01 and potential implications for future FAD closure periods, and discussions at WCPFC20.
+The first was that used in previous analyses, with equal proportional changes in purse seine effort and longline catch from 2019-2021 average levels to achieve the candidate TRPs.
+The second reflected the adoption of CMM 2022-01 and potential implications for future purse seine effort levels (bigeye, yellowfin and skipjack), and also for bigeye the adoption of CMM 2023-01 and potential implications for future FAD closure periods, and discussions at WCPFC20.
 This 'defined' the future level of purse seine fishing, and candidate TRPs are achieved by adjustments to future longline catch levels.
 These evaluations therefore assume that this pattern of fishing will continue, and the basis for the TRPs would need to be considered if these patterns changed.